 Partner with simple and innovative energy solutions

 In 2015 we further refined our strategy with the goal to be a leader in this transformation.
-The sustainability perspective continues to permeate Vattenfall’s strategic objectives: Leading towards Sustainable Consumption, Leading towards Sustainable Production, High Performing Operations, and Empowered and Engaged Organisation.
+The sustainability perspective continues to permeate Vattenfall’s strategic objectives: Leading towards Sustainable Consumption, Leading towards Sustainable Production, High Performing Operations, and Empowered and Engaged People.
 Leading towards Sustainable Consumption – where we work together with customers towards the goal of providing the energy-smart solutions that we see are wanted by today’s and tomorrow’s customers.
 In fact, Vattenfall expanded its customer base during the year.
 Leading towards Sustainable Production – where we are transforming our production portfolio primarily towards low CO2 -emitting production and over time contributing to an entirely renewable energy system spearheaded by the vision that Vattenfall will be a climate neutral company by 2050.
-Empowered and Engaged Organisation – which is rooted in our company culture and focus on the customer, where safety, high-performing people and competent leaders are natural features.
+Empowered and Engaged People – which is rooted in our company culture and focus on the customer, where safety, high-performing people and competent leaders are natural features.
 High Performing Operations – which entails that we, through continuous reviews of our cost structure and investment plan, ensure our adaptation to today’s considerably lower energy prices and maintain satisfactory financial key ratios at the same time that sustainability is an integral part of the entire value chain.
 With a changed production mix we are achieving more diversified risk exposure to future movements in energy prices.

 The year was characterised by continued transformation.
 For our customers this has entailed investments in customercentric products and services, including system solutions for energy efficiency and e-mobility.
 We have also continued to take actions to strengthen our balance sheet, whereby we are currently carrying out our cost-cutting programme for 2015–2016, conducting a critical review of investments, and at the same time pursuing our strategy by divesting the parts of the portfolio that are not regarded as core businesses in the new Vattenfall.
 Our portfolio transformation is a direct consequence of our strategy, which is grounded in the shift to an entirely new energy system.
 In Denmark, through the sale of a combined heat and power station in northern Jutland, we have divested our last fossil-based production plant in the country.
 Vattenfall's production mix will change dramatically if we carry out the planned divestment of our lignite operations.
 This would result in a production mix in which specific carbon emissions are among the lowest among our peer energy companies in Europe.